-Many young people with reading, writing and communication difficulties do not realise their full potential.
-Even if they are very bright they may have difficulty accessing educational resources and be unable to fully partake in class discussions.
+Many young people with reading, writing and communication difficulties are unable to realise their full potential.
+Even if they are very bright, they may have difficulty accessing educational resources and be unable to fully partake in class discussions.
 This inevitably undermines their motivation and self-esteem.

 Research shows that audiobooks allow the listener to retain their visualisation and picture-making skills.
-A reader who struggles to ‘decode’ the words will have difficulty absorbing their meaning on a first reading and is therefore much less likely to be able to visualise – so comprehension, memory and, of course, enjoyment, all suffer.
-The listener, however, has not only the advantage of being able to visualise as they listen, their understanding is also helped by a model of interpretive reading for the tone of voice, accent, emphasis and timing given to the text by the professional reader.
+A reader who struggles to ‘decode’ the words will have difficulty absorbing their meaning, affecting comprehension, memory and enjoyment.
+The listener, however, not only has the advantage of being able to visualise as they listen, their understanding is also helped by a model of interpretive reading for the tone of voice, accent, emphasis and timing given to the text by the professional reader.

-If children do not read much, they miss out on vital language resources and their written output fails to reflect their ability.
-Listening to books in audio form they acquire not only a whole new range of experience, but a vocabulary beyond their own reading level and everyday conversation.
+Children struggling to read miss out on vital language resources and their written output fails to reflect their ability.
+Listening to books in audio form can help them acquire not only a whole new range of experience, but a vocabulary beyond their own reading level and everyday conversation, enhancing fluency and comprehension.
 Their horizons expand, they absorb the structure and conventions of storytelling and develop much greater confidence to communicate both orally and on paper, which has enormous benefits to their writing.
 When they discover the excitement of books through listening, pupils want to read more rather than less.
 If they follow the text while listening, their word recognition and reading speed improve.

 'They understand what a chapter is now.
 The structure of listening has helped.
 They understand paragraphs because when they have the text in front of them they can see and hear from the [audiobook] that there is a new idea.
 They have learnt about speech marks, because they hear different voices.'

 Good listening skills are essential for effective learning in all areas of the curriculum and will help pupils with their school work.
-Audiobooks improve concentration and engage pupils with their studies helping them to achieve at a higher level across the curriculum and continue to self-select literature in the future, instilling a lifelong love of reading.
+Audiobooks improve concentration and engage pupils with their studies, helping them to achieve at a higher level across the curriculum and continue to self-select literature in the future, instilling a lifelong love of reading.